 People will want to thank you today.
 Let them.
 (This can be a hard one!)
 They need to speak their gratitude; you need to hear it.
 Respond to them, “You are welcome,” and say it from the bottom of your heart.
 And keep your ears open to hear God’s gratitude for you.
 There is no one else like you, and God – believe it or not – is immensely grateful for who you are and all the good that you do.

 Take time to remember and reclaim what is so amazingly good in your life.
 (Br.
-Luke Ditewig offers tips on how to do this in a short video.)
-Gratitude means saying “Yes” to the life you’ve been given, to the hand you’ve been dealt.
-Accept the good gifts of life that actually are there, free of resentment for what is not there, or no longer there.
-Complete the daily chapters of your life by remembering and appreciating what has been so very good today.
+Luke Ditewig offers tips on how to do this in this short video.)
+Gratitude means saying “Yes” to the life you’ve been given, accepting the good gifts of life without resentment for what is not there, or no longer there.
+Try to complete the daily chapters of your life by remembering and appreciating what has been so very good today.

-- “Our life should overflow with thanksgiving to Jesus.
-Thanksgiving should be the driving force in our daily lives.”
-Say a simple Thank you, Jesus with Br.
-John Goldring
+- "Our life should overflow with thanksgiving to Jesus.
+Thanksgiving should be the driving force in our daily lives."
+Say a simple Thank you, Jesus with the late Br.
+John Goldring.